kareiku/endlesschest/README.md

 ## Description

-A chest capable of holding an infinite amount of items.
+Endless Chest is a Minecraft mod that provides with a chest of a nearly infinite capacity, based on high binary powers.